Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Results

 \subsubsection{Varying assumed $\overline{\dm}_{\mathrm{MW}}$}

 When fitting for $P(\dm|z)$, we adopted $\overline{\dm}_{\mathrm{MW}}$~=~80~pc~cm$^{-3}$ as our fiducial value.
 However, the Galactic contribution to the $\dm$ of an FRB has non-negligible uncertainties, especially when considering the Galactic halo.
-We tried to minimize this uncertainty by excluding all bursts with a $\dm_\mathrm{NE2001} > 100$~pc~cm$^{-3}$ (Section~\ref{subsec:fiducial_distrs}), but wish to further test how sensitive our analysis may be to different values of $\overline{\dm}_{\mathrm{MW}}$~=~80~pc~cm$^{-3}$.
+Although we currently aim to minimize the uncertainty associated with the halo contribution by excluding sources with $\dm_\mathrm{NE2001}>100$~pc~cm$^{-3}$ (Section~\ref{subsec:fiducial_distrs}), a more sophisticated analysis would take into account updated models of the Milky Way halo $\dm$ \citep[e.g.,][]{cook+2023_halo}.
+Nonetheless, we wish to test how sensitive our analysis may be to different values of $\overline{\dm}_{\mathrm{MW}}$~=~80~pc~cm$^{-3}$.
 Thus, we performed multiple more iterations of the MCMC analysis, varying $\overline{\dm}_{\mathrm{MW}}$ to between be 50~pc~cm$^{-3}$ and 100~pc~cm$^{-3}$ in increments of 10~pc~cm$^{-3}$.
 We do these discrete iterations because otherwise, $\overline{\dm}_{\mathrm{MW}}$ as a free parameter would be degenerate with $\mu_\mathrm{host}$ \citep[see, e.g.,][]{macquart+2020_dmz}.
-Having $\overline{\dm}_{\mathrm{MW}}$ as a free parameter, and also having it be independent of $\mu_\mathrm{host}$, would require significant changes to the model formalism, and is beyond the scope of this analysis.
+In fact, modifying the formalism to include $\overline{\dm}_{\mathrm{MW}}$ as a free parameter would likely have constraining power only after the sample of FRBs grows to reduce the already large statistical uncertainties already associated with $\mu_\mathrm{host}$ and $\sigma_\mathrm{host}$.
+Having $\dm_{\mathrm{MW}}$ as a direction-dependent free parameter, and also having it be independent of $\mu_\mathrm{host}$, would require significant changes to the model formalism, and is beyond the scope of this analysis.

-Predictably, the varying of this assumption most affects the posterior distributions of the parameters that go into the log-normal distribution model of DM$_\mathrm{host}$, e.g., $\bm{\lambda_2}$ = \{$\mu_{\mathrm{host}}$, $\sigma_{\mathrm{host}}$\}.
+Predictably, the varying of this $\overline{\dm}_{\mathrm{MW}}$ assumption most affects the posterior distributions of the parameters that go into the log-normal distribution model of DM$_\mathrm{host}$, e.g., $\bm{\lambda_2}$ = \{$\mu_{\mathrm{host}}$, $\sigma_{\mathrm{host}}$\}.
 None of the five other posterior distributions from the MCMC run appreciably changed.
 Shown in Figure~\ref{fig:DM_L_vary} are the posterior distributions for the derived physically meaningful quantities corresponding to $\mu_{\mathrm{host}}$ and $\sigma_{\mathrm{host}}$ --- i.e., the median and the standard distribution of $P(\dm ^\prime_\mathrm{host})$, which is parameterized by $\mu_{\mathrm{host}}$ and $\sigma_{\mathrm{host}}$ --- from the runs where $\overline{\dm}_{\mathrm{MW}}$ was varied.

 Comparing Figure~\ref{fig:DM_L_vary} to the results presented in Table~\ref{tab:param_results}, the variation of where the posterior distributions peak appears to be within 1$\sigma$ statistical uncertainties.
 Thus, while we know our assumption of $\overline{\dm}_{\mathrm{MW}}$ is imperfect, its effect on the modeling of $\dm_{\mathrm{host}}$ is sub-dominant to statistical uncertainties, and it also does not appreciably affect the other fit parameters in $R(F, \dm | \bm \lambda)$.
 As such, we continue with our fiducial value of $\overline{\dm}_{\mathrm{MW}}$~=~80~pc~cm$^{-3}$.